neitanod/vim-clevertab/README.md

 If you are already browsing a completion candidates list, tab will jump to the next one and shift-tab to the previos one.

-I did this because I couldn't make SuperTab to detect if a completion returned something or not, and I really needed to fall from a completion function back to the other.
-Omni to Keyword or Keyword to Omni.
+I did this because SuperTab did not detect if a completion returned something or not, and I really needed to fall from a completion function back to the other (Omni to Keyword or Keyword to Omni) in some cases.

 Installation